abingdonpta/abingdonpta/content/docs/bylaws.md

 **Section 4.** PTSAs with students in secondary schools, as defined by their local school division, shall offer membership to students.

-**Section 5.** A person may hold membership in one or more local PTA/PTSAs upon payment of all-inclusive dues as required in each local PTA/PTSAs’ bylaws.
+**Section 5.** A person may hold membership in one or more local PTA/PTSAs upon payment of all-inclusive dues as required in each local PTA/PTSAs' bylaws.

 **Section 6.** Only members of this local PTA/PTSA shall be eligible to vote in the business of this local PTA/PTSA or to serve in any of its elected or appointed positions.

 **Section 7.** Each member of this local PTA/PTSA shall pay annual dues as may be determined by this association.
 The amount of such dues shall include the portion payable to Virginia PTA (the "state portion") and the portion payable to National PTA (the "national portion").

-**Section 8.** Each member of a local PTA/PTSA shall pay annual dues to the association as approved by two-thirds (2/3) vote of members present and voting after having been given at least thirty (30) days’ notice.
-The amount of such annual dues shall include the portions payable to the local unit, Virginia PTA and National PTA.
+**Section 8.** Each member of a local PTA/PTSA shall pay annual dues to the association as approved by a two-thirds (2/3s) vote of members present and voting after having been given at least thirty (30) days written notice.
+The amount of such annual dues shall include the portions payable to the local PTA/PTSA, council (if the local unit a member of a council), Virginia PTA, and National PTA.
+Each local PTA/PTSA shall remit a portion of such dues to Virginia PTA and its council (if the local unit a member of a council) by the dates designated in these bylaws.

-**Section 9.** The amount of the Virginia PTA state portion of each member’s dues shall be determined by the Virginia PTA.
-The Virginia PTA portion of each member’s dues shall be one dollar and fifty cents ($1.50) per annum.
-The National PTA portion of each member’s dues shall be two dollars and twenty-five cents ($2.25) per annum.
+**Section 9.** The amount of the Virginia PTA state portion of each member's dues shall be determined by the Virginia PTA.
+The Virginia PTA portion of each member's dues shall be one dollar and fifty cents ($1.50) per annum.
+The National PTA portion of each member's dues shall be two dollars and twenty-five cents ($2.25) per annum.

 **Section 10.** Virginia PTA and National PTA portions of the dues paid by each member of this local PTA/PTSA shall be set aside by this local PTA/PTSA and remitted to Virginia PTA through such channels and at such times as Virginia PTA bylaws may provide.
-Each state PTA shall pay to National PTA the amount of the national portion of dues paid by all members of local PTAs in its area.
+Each state PTA shall pay to National PTA the amount of the national portion of dues paid by all members of local PTA/PTSAs in its area.

-**Section 11.** The membership term is July1 through June 30.
-Membership expires on October 30, allowing a grace period (from July 1 to October 30) for our members to renew their membership.
-During the grace period, members are entitled to their full membership rights, including approval of the PTA budget and program at the summer or fall association meetings.
+**Section 11.** The membership term is July 1 through June 30.
+Membership expires on September 30, allowing a grace period (from July 1 to September 30) for our members to renew their membership.
+During the grace period, members are entitled to their full membership rights, including approval of the local unit budget and program at the summer or fall association meetings.

 **Section 12.** Payment of Virginia PTA and National PTA dues:

-1. The Virginia PTA and National PTA portions of the dues paid by each member of a local PTA/PTSA shall be the property of Virginia PTA and National PTA, respectively, and shall not be included in the local PTA/PTSA's budget.
+1. The Virginia PTA, National PTA, and council portions of the dues paid by each member of a local PTA/PTSA shall be the property of Virginia PTA, National PTA, and council, respectively, and shall not be included in the local PTA/PTSA's budget.
-1. Membership dues shall be remitted to Virginia PTA at the Virginia PTA state office before November 1.
-Additional membership dues received after November 1 shall be remitted to Virginia PTA at the Virginia PTA state office before December 1.
-Membership dues received after December 1 shall be remitted to Virginia PTA at the Virginia PTA state office before March 1.
-Membership dues received after March 1 shall be remitted to Virginia PTA at the Virginia PTA state office before June 30.
+1. The Virginia PTA and National PTA portion of membership dues shall be remitted to the Virginia PTA as prescribed by the Virginia PTA on or before the first of each month for all membership dues received prior and not yet remitted.
 1. A list of members who joined the association during the reporting period shall be kept by the local PTA/PTSA units and submitted as prescribed by Virginia PTA.

 **Section 13.** Virginia PTA Honorary Life Membership may be conferred for distinguished service, for which a fee shall be paid to Virginia PTA.
 This fee shall be deposited in the special Life Membership Scholarship Fund of Virginia PTA.
 Virginia PTA Honorary Life Membership entitles a recipient to attend Virginia PTA annual meeting as a non-voting participant without payment of the registration fee.

-**Section 14.** National PTA Life Achievement Award may be conferred for distinguished service, for which a fee shall be paid to the National PTA for the Endowment Fund.
-The National PTA Life Achievement Award provides only National Convention guest privileges upon payment of the convention registration fee.

-**Section 15.** A holder of a Virginia PTA Honorary Life Membership or National PTA Life Achievement Award may be an active member only upon payment of dues in a local PTA/PTSA unit.
+**Section 14.** A holder of a Virginia PTA Honorary Life Membership or National PTA Life Achievement Award may be an active member only upon payment of dues in a local PTA/PTSA.

+**Section 15.** The Virginia PTA or National PTA may terminate or restrict the membership or participation of an individual member in the local PTA/PTSA or impose other disciplinary actions on an individual member pursuant to the bylaws, policies, and procedures of the Virginia PTA or the bylaws, policies, and procedures of the National PTA, respectively.

 ## Article 5: Officers and Their Election

-**Section 1.** The elected officers of this local PTA/PTSA shall be a president, one or more vice president(s), a secretary, and a treasurer.
+**Section 1.** The elected officers of this local PTA/PTSA shall be a president, a secretary, and a treasurer.

 *Proviso: Units currently with the president-elect structure will be allowed to continue this structure until election year 2023.*

-**Section 2.** Only members whose individual dues are paid to this local PTA/PTSA for the current fiscal year shall be eligible to hold office, and to serve on the executive committee, executive board, standing or special committees, or to serve as a delegate or alternate to the council or district.
+**Section 2.** Only members in good standing whose individual dues are paid to this local PTA/PTSA for the current fiscal year shall be eligible to hold office, and to serve on the executive committee, executive board, standing or special committees, or to serve as a delegate or alternate to the council or annual meeting of the Virginia PTA.

 **Section 3.** Nominating committee:

 1. Each member of the nominating committee must be a member of this local PTA/PTSA.
 1. The nominating committee shall consist of an uneven number, not less than three (3) members, who shall be elected by the members of this local PTA/PTSA at their regular general membership meeting at least two (2) months prior to the election of officers.
 The committee shall elect its own chairman.
-1. The nominating committee shall nominate an eligible person for each office to be filled and report its nominees to the members at a regular general membership meeting at least thirty (30) days prior to the general membership election meeting.
+1. The nominating committee shall nominate at least one (1) eligible person for each office to be filled and report its nominees to the members at a regular general membership meeting at least thirty (30) days prior to the general membership election meeting.
+If the nominating committee is unable to recruit a candidate for an office that the nominating committee determines is qualified and who is willing to serve, the nominating committee shall declare the position "VACANT" to provide notice that nominations from the floor shall be necessary to fill the position.
+Similarly, if a nominating committee is not formed in a timely manner, then for each office for which there is or will be a vacancy, nominations shall be received from the floor.
 At the general membership election meeting, additional nominations may be made from the floor.
 1. Only those persons who have signified their consent to serve, if elected, shall be nominated for or elected to such office.

 **Section 4.** Officers shall be elected by the following method:

 1. Officers shall be elected at the last general membership meeting of the fiscal year.
 1. If there is more than one nominee for office, then the voting shall be by ballot.
-A majority of the votes cast shall constitute which nominees are elected.
+A majority of the votes cast at a meeting with quorum shall constitute which nominees are elected.
 However, if there is but one nominee for office, election for that office may be by voice vote.
 If by ballot vote, the secretary shall be responsible for destroying all ballots at the end of the general membership election meeting.
 1. Officers shall take office by July 1.

 **Section 5.** Officers shall serve for a term of either one (1) or two (2) year(s) or until their successors are elected.
-No person shall hold more than one (1) elected office at a time on this local unit board.
-No local unit officer shall serve more than either two (2), three (3), or four (4) consecutive terms, not to exceed four (4) years in the same office.
-Officers who have served in an office for more than one- half (1/2) of a full term shall be deemed to have served a full term in such office.
+No person shall hold more than one (1) elected office at a time for this PTA/PTSA.
+No local unit officer shall serve more than two (2), three (3), or four (4) consecutive terms, as approved by the general membership on the Organizational Structure Form.
+No local unit officer shall exceed four (4) years in the same office.
+Officers who have served in an office for more than one-half (1/2) of a full term shall be deemed to have served a full term in such office.

 **Section 6.** Vacancies in any office shall be filled by the following method:

-1. A vacancy occurring in any office except that of president shall be filled for the unexpired term by a person elected by a majority vote of the Executive Board at their next scheduled meeting.
-In case of a vacancy in the office of president, the first vice president shall become president and shall hold office for the balance of the term.
+1. A vacancy occurring in any office except that of president shall be filled for the unexpired term by a person elected by a majority vote of the executive board within sixty (60) days.
+In case of a vacancy in the office of president, the first vice president, if any, shall become president and shall hold office for the balance of the term.
 In the interim, the duties of the vice president shall be delegated by the president.
+1. Instead of filling a vacancy under subsection A, the executive board may choose to have the general membership elect an individual to fill the vacancy for the unexpired term.
-1. In the event of a vacancy in the office of president, and also in the absence of a vice president, the general membership shall elect the next president.
+1. In the event of a vacancy in the office of president and the absence of a vice president, the general membership shall elect the next president.
 1. If there is more than one nominee for any office, then the voting shall be by ballot.
-A majority of the votes cast shall constitute which nominees are elected.
 However, if there is but one nominee for office, election for that office may be by voice vote.
 If by ballot vote, the secretary shall be responsible for destroying all ballots at the end of the meeting.
-1. When a ten (10) day notice of the election is given, a majority of votes cast shall constitute an election.
-Without such notice a two-thirds (2/3) vote of those present shall be required.
+1. When a ten (10) day notice of the election is given, a majority of votes cast at a meeting with quorum shall constitute an election.
+Without such notice, a two-thirds (2/3s) vote of those present at a meeting with quorum shall be required.

 ## Article 6: Duties of Officers